 To get the free beer included, just use this link and enter ROAMING during the checkout process and you’ll have unlimited beer to drink at the Stoke Travel campsite throughout all of Oktoberfest.

 ⚠️ Book now – before sold out!
-At last check (mid-September 2022), they’re about 80% full, with some last-minute accommodation availability left and most travel packages already sold out.
 During the past few years, Stoke has sold out completely on many days and certain packages.

 Check to see if spots are left for your travel dates.